minond/NiceError/README.md

 # NiceError

 Nicer errors for PHP.
-Just include `"minond/nice_error": "dev-master"` in your composer file and that's it:
+Just include `"minond/nice_error": "dev-master"` in your composer file, set the NICE_ERRORS to "1", and that's it:

 ```json
 {